pwnfirstsearch/pwnfirstsearch.github.io/_posts/2021-04-05-b01lersctf2021-reasonable.md

 [Sage script](https://github.com/ashutosh1206/Crypton/tree/master/RSA-encryption/Attack-Franklin-Reiter)
 for Franklin-Reiter in their Github library, Crypton.

-(Note that in the original Franklin-Reiter paper and in ashutosh1206's implementation, C2 is the encrypted form of the *simpler* plaintext and C1 is the encrypted form of the more complex plaintext, which is opposite from how I've labelled M1 and M2 above.)
+(Note that in ashutosh1206's implementation, C2 is the encrypted form of the *simpler* plaintext and C1 is the encrypted form of the more complex plaintext, which is opposite from how I've labelled M1 and M2 above.)

 Unfortunately we don't know the length of the flag.
 But we can assume the flag is probably less than 100 characters and try every possible